parkinsons-toolkit/app-content/pages-content/managing-symptoms/weight.md

 - Rashes
 - Lifestyle and diet

-**Track your symptoms in the Symptom and Activity Tracker in your manual**
+**Track your symptoms in the _Symptom and Activity Tracker_**
 - Showing your healthcare workers a record of your daily intake of food and drink for 3 days can help them decide what to suggest next.
-If you see a dietician they may ask for a more detailed record.
+If you see a dietician, they may ask for a more detailed record.
 - Monitor your weight monthly — it is helpful to have measurements to know how much weight is lost.
-You can record this in your “My Health” page.
+You can record this in your _My Health_ section.

----

 ### Tests
 If the cause for weight loss is not clear, they may run further tests such as blood tests or scans.

 ---

-### Further Treatments
+## Further Treatments

+##Referral##
-- **Referral**: Your GP may refer you to another service, depending on your issue:
+Your GP may refer you to another service, depending on your issue:
   - A dietician
   - A speech and language therapist, if swallowing is a problem
   - Occupational therapist or physio, depending on your issue